 One patient reported administration

-When is the best condition to take Nepro: Before or after food?
 Based on the survey, the users of gmedication.com voted that Nepro is best taken at Empty stomach.
 It is however worthy of mention that this popular vote may not be an appropriate description for your particular health condition.
 See your doctor for professional medical advice as regards the best time to take this medicine.
 If you wish to see the views of other users on the best time to take the medicine, simply click here.

-Empty stomach
+Empty stomach1

 100.0%